Names of the Romani people

-In the English language (according to OED), Rom is a noun (with the plural Romá or Roms) and an adjective, while Romany is also a noun (with the plural Romanies) and an adjective.
+In the English language (according to the Oxford English Dictionary), Rom (with the plural Roma or Roms) and Romany (with the plural Romanies) are singular nouns.
 Both Rom and Romany have been in use in English since the 19th century as an alternative for Gypsy.
-Romany is also spelled Romani, or Rommany.

-Sometimes, rom and romani are spelled with a double r, i.e., rrom and rromani, particularly in Romania in order to distinguish from the Romanian endonym (români), to which it has no relation.
+Sometimes, Rom and Romani are spelled with a double r, i.e., Rrom and Rromani, particularly in Romania in order to distinguish from the Romanian endonym (români), to which it has no relation.
 This is well established in Romani itself, since it represents a phoneme (/ʀ/ also written as ř and rh) which in some Romani dialects has remained different from the one written with a single r.